 Both breeds are pretty similar and both have small carcasses.
 What they lack in size, they make up in quality and taste of meat.
 Unlike the other sheep breeds in this list, Blackbelly sheep are not usually common among farmers who market sheep meat.

 Blackbellies exhibit great resistant to internal parasites and heat stress.
 These sheep are also quite easy-going about pasture and feed needs.
 The ewes give birth twice a year and have between 1.5 to 2.3 lambs per lambing.

 8. Welsh Mountain Sheep

-- These sheep have good longevity; they are active and hard to be kept in a fence.
+These sheep have good longevity; they are active and thus hard to keep fenced.

-- The sheep produce remarkable quality meat and fibre.
-The meat of Welsh is flavorful and has a high meat-to-bone ratio.
+The Welsh sheep produce remarkable quality meat and fibre, flavorful with a high meat-to-bone ratio.

 The exact origins of Shropshire Down are unknown but believed to be a result of improvement of indigenous sheep of Staffordshire and Shropshire border areas in England.

 It is a medium-sized, long-lived sheep typically popular for meat and wool.
 Meat from Shropshire is succulent, tender and full of flavour.

 Shropshire sheep need abundant feed, which is a common complaint sheep raisers have about the breed.